Goal Setting: How to live a life you love!

 Unique and Indirect Paths Can be Good

-Maybe your major will me different than your first, second or third career path.
-This is not a bad thing.
+Maybe your chosen field of study will be different than your first, second or third career path.
+This discrepancy is not a bad thing.
 You can study biology or film and still end up on Wall Street or with the CIA.
 But you need to be intentional.
 You need to know why you do what you do and when.
 You need to make sure you have the skills that your future career requires.

-Life is a journey and it is okay to change directions, but the most successful people know why they change.
+Life is a journey, and it is okay to change directions, but the most successful people know why they take certain turns.
 And they can explain that change to their future boss.

 Live a Life you Love: Don’t Settle for Comfort